mechtron/mechtron.github.io/_posts/2021-05-23-DevOps-Industry-Updates-25.md

 title: "DevOps Industry Updates #25"
 ---

 25 issues just like that!
 What started as an update segment at [my Meetup](https://corey.tech/wlad/){:target="_blank"} has turned into something bigger.
 Thanks to all my loyal readers out there, I've heard you loud and clear: you love the rich technical content and lack of vendor spam.
 True to that brand, issue #25 is loaded with only the most impactful stories and has a theme of debugging systems at scale, including gPRC, JVM and PostgreSQL.
-Player ready?
-Let's go:
+Ready to open a bunch of new tabs?
+Here we go:

 ## 🔥 Top Cream